Frequently Asked Questions

 How is this housing project being paid for?

-The developer, Edlen & Co., will manage the capital funding through OHCS grants, Low Income Housing Tax Credits, Bond financing through the Northwest Community Housing Trust as well as LIFT funding granted to Trusted Homes Community Land Trust for affordable homeownership.
+The selected developer, Edlen & Co., will acquire and manage the capital funding through OHCS grants, Low Income Housing Tax Credits, Bond financing through the Northwest Community Housing Trust as well as LIFT funding granted to Trusted Homes Community Land Trust for affordable homeownership.
+Such funding establishes permanent affordability for the resulting development.

 Who will own the land?

-The housing will be available to ASD staff, as well as individuals and families with household income at 80% AMI or below and 80-120% AMI.
+The housing will be available to ASD staff, as well as individuals and families with household income at or below 120% AMI.
 (AMI=Area Median Income).
-While it is our intention for future development to target the needs of families attending or working in the Ashland School District, housing in any new development would be available to all individuals and families who meet income qualifications.
+The goal is to directly support the needs of families attending or working in the Ashland School District, however, the primary qualification for this housing will be the household income.
 We have reached out to Oregon’s Fair Housing Council to ensure our marketing meets the requirements as well as the spirit of Fair Housing laws and intend to use their feedback as the project moves forward.

 What types of housing will be built, how many units?